gordineerandrew/Go-Fish/README.md

     * AI Player - defines player behavior specific to AI players
 * Deck - defines behavior and state associated with the running game's deck of cards
 * Card - defines the state of a card
-* Book - defines the state of a book of cards

 # SPECIFICATIONS